s-p-a-c-e

 Maggie Nelson, The Argonauts

-( ) are queer principles inherent: the generous and excessive use of parentheses is considered bad style in German writing (nesting of sentences, disruption of the functionality of language). ( ) is cross-system and both linguistic and numerical sign.
+( ) are queer principles inherent: the generous and excessive use of parentheses is considered bad style in writing (nesting of sentences, disruption of the functionality of language). ( ) is cross-system and both linguistic and numerical sign.
 In mathematics, parentheses express, among other things, a preference, a precedence of one arithmetic operation to be performed over others in the arithmetic sequence.
 In higher mathematics, they denote arguments of a function.
 In many programming languages, they are used to group different types of program elements.

 As queers we understand Normalcy.
 Normal, is the tyranny of our condition; reproduced in all of our relationships.
 Normalcy is violently reiterated in every minute of every day.
 We understand this Normalcy as the Totality.
 The Totality being the interconnection and overlapping of all oppression and misery.
 The Totality is the state.
 It is capitalism.
 It is civilization and empire.
 The totality id fence post cruxification.
 It is rape and murder at the hands of police.
 It is 'Str8 Acting' and 'No Fattier or Femmes.'
 It is Queer Eye for the Straight Guy.
 It is the brutal lessons taught to those who can’t achieve Normal.
 It is every way we’ve limited ourselves or learned to hate our bodies.
 We understand normalcy all too well… We must create space wherein it is possible for desire to flourish.
 This space, of course, requires conflict with this social order.
 To desire, in a world structured to confine desire, is a tension we live daily.
 We must understand this tension so that we can become powerful through it — we must understand it so that we can become powerful through it — we must understand it so that it can tear our confinement apart.